Lyris12/square-keemon/README.md

 <Square [size] [direction] [smooth]>
 ```

-- `size`: How long each side of this Square will be.
+- `size`: How long each side of this Square will be, in pixels.
 - `direction`: In which direction(s) the rainbow gradient will flow.
 Usable letters:

   ```